About Representative Nicholas "Nick" Smith

 With over 24 years of community and civic engagement combined with a diverse academic, as well as work history makes State Representative Nicholas “Nick” Smith an excellent leader for the 34th House District of the 100th Illinois General Assembly.

 Since 1994, Nick has volunteered his time and energy to serving others.
 Improving the quality of life for residents on the Southside of Chicago has always been his passion.
+Nick has always had a commitment to his community.
+He has From judging oratory contests to serving as keynote speaker to elementary/high school valedictorians and salutatorians.

 Nick's civic involvement began in Chicago's 6th Ward when, John Steele was Alderman.
 There he met many people from the community, one in particular Barack Obama who administered his deputy registrar training class.
 From that moment a permanent volunteer was found in Nick.
 His civic activities continued with Freddrenna Lyle volunteering in the 6th Ward.
 Nick assisted in the formation of the 87th & Cottage Grove TIF advisory council and spearheaded the SOAR community development corporation.
 He has served as a commissioner for the Roseland Medical District, and on the Chicago Police Department 5th District Advisory Council.
 Throughout his years he has visited Springfield on many occasions, as a guest of the recently retired State Senator Donne Trotter or as an advocate for Chicago State University.